AIARE Level 2 Rec. Hut Based

 - Recreational backcountry travelers will need to take the AIARE 1 and Avalanche Rescue as a prerequisite for the AIARE 2 Rec course.

 $545 per student

-Not Included: Transportation, day food and lunch, and guide gratuity.
+Not Included: Transportation, snacks, and guide gratuity.

 Required gear: Alpine Touring Ski/Splitboard setup.
 Full winter backcountry gear.
 See our gear list on this page.
 Snowshoes are not appropriate for this hut based trip.